 Breakpoints in SSIS Example

-In this example, we will show you, How to add Breakpoints to the Foreach Loop Container, and the Data Flow task.
-In order to add breakpoints on a container, right-click on the Foreach loop container will open the context menu.
-Please select the Edit Breakpoints.. option from the context menu as we shown below.
+In this example, we show you how to add Breakpoints to the Foreach Loop Container and the Data Flow task.
+To add SSIS breakpoints on a container, right-click on the Foreach loop container will open the context menu.
+Please select the Edit Breakpoints.. option from it.

-Once you select the Edit Breakpoints.. option, a new window called Set Breakpoints will be opened as we shown below.
+Once you select the Edit Breakpoints.. option, a new window called Set Breakpoints will open.

-Following are the list of SSIS Breakpoints, and respective description.
+The following are the list of SSIS Breakpoints and respective descriptions.

 |When the Task or Container receives the OnProgress event||This event is called to update the task execution progress.|

-For now, we are selecting the Breakpoints on the Preexecute event, and Post Execute event.
+For this SSIS Breakpoints demo, we are selecting the Breakpoints on the Preexecute event, and Post Execute event.

 |Hit Count type||Description|

-Click OK to close the Breakpoints configuration.
-From the below screenshot you can see red circle on Foreach loop container.
+Click OK to close the SSIS Breakpoints configuration.
+From the below screenshot, you can see the red circle on the Foreach loop container.

-Let us run the package, and check the variables flow in the local’s window.
+Let us run the SSIS Breakpoints package and check the variables flow in the local’s window.

 I think there are too many system variables in the local’s window.
-So, let me select the required variables (user-defined variables) and right-click on them will open the context menu.
-Please select the Add Watch option as we shown below.
+So, let me select the required variables (user-defined variables), and right-click on them will open the context menu.
+Please select the Add Watch option.

 Now you can that the Watch window is showing only user-defined variables.
 Let me Hit the continue button

-Now you can see that the variable values are replaced with the last inserted row.
+Now you can see that the variable values replaced with the last inserted row.

-Let me remove the breakpoints on Foreach loop container, and add the breakpoints on Data flow task.
+Let me remove the breakpoints on the Foreach loop container and add the SSIS breakpoints on the Data flow task.

-Let us run the package.
-As you can, variables are updated with the first row.
+Let us run the SSIS Breakpoints package.
+As you can, variables updated with the first row.

-Clicking on the Continue button, variables are updated with the second row
+Clicking on the Continue button, variables updated with the second row

-Once the table is inserted, the task will be completed.
+Once the table inserted, the task will complete.